Dwaraka Ravi Teja

 Dwaraka Ravi Teja is an Indian first-class cricketer plays for Meghalaya and previously for Andhra and Hyderabad.
 He was also a member of IPL team Deccan Chargers (2008–2012) and Sunrisers Hyderabad(2013).
 He was part of under-19 India team and also India A squad.
+He announced his retirement in 2022 completing his career after 16years.

+Ravi Teja coached Hyderabad for 2023–24 season and helped them return to Elite group in Ranji Trophy.